huangshuo343/inverse_design_splitter/README.md

-# Design of Y-splitters using a fully unsupervised neural network
+# Design Y-splitters using a fully unsupervised neural network with dimension expansion

 This code uses a deep convolutional neural network to design the Y-splitters with different split ratios.
 Our network is fully unsuopervised, which means that you do not need to pre-generate any structures before training.